sda97ghb/CppProperties/README.md

 ## Read-only properties

 Property can be set as read-only.
-There are few ways to do this:
+There are few ways of doing this:
 ```c++
 // Set special read-only setter
 Name = Property<QString>::of(getter, Property<QString>::READ_ONLY_SETTER);